whossname/basic-db/docs/1_Design.md

 - indexes
 - freelists (for deleting data)
 - file locks/change counters (for concurrency)
-- pointer maps (for vacuming)
+- pointer maps (for vacuuming, only makes sense once deleting is implemented)
 - versioning numbers and file validation checks
 - the sqlite_sequence table
 - the sqlite_stat tables
+- page reserved regions

-We also don't need the SQLite legacy features such as the lock-byte page and several of the header fields.
+We also don't need the SQLite legacy features such as the lock-byte page and several of the database header fields.

-Finally the B\*-Tree implementaion for tables will be simplified by including an "id" field in every table to act as the primary key and be stored in the master table.
-This simplifies the record sort order and auto increment features.
-This removes the need to the sqlite_sequence table.
+Finally the B\*-Tree implementaion for tables will be simplified by including a 64-bit unsigned integer "id" field in every table to act as the primary key.
+The autoincrement value for this id field will be stored in the master table.
+This simplifies the record sort order and auto increment feature, removeing the need for the sqlite_sequence table.

 ## Database File Format